 The conform-gt program modifies a target Variant Call Format (VCF) so that its records are consistent with a reference VCF file.

-The target VCF file is required to have data for at least 20 individuals so that statistical tests performed by the conform-gt give reasonable results.
+The reference and target VCF files are each required to have data for at least 20 individuals so that the statistical tests performed by the conform-gt program give reasonable results.

 The conform-gt program will:

 VCF records are permitted to have multiple non-reference alleles.

 To use conform-gt, enter the following command at the command line prompt:

 java -jar conform-gt.jar arguments

 where arguments is a space-separated list of parameters, each expressed as parameter=value.

 chromis the chromosome identifier,

 endis an end position.
 The chromosome identifier must be identical in target and reference files.
 Either